Endyzi/portfolio/README.md

 # Portfolio

 This is a portfolio to showcase some projects I've have had the pleasure working on and also to highlight my skills.
+I will update the portfolio along the way whenever I'm having a new project.